TheMaryK/TheMaryK/README.md

 👋 Hi, I'm Mary!
-- 🙂 I'm a Data Analyst passionate about uncovering the stories hidden in data and helping brands better understand their customers.
+- 🙂 I'm a Data Analyst passionate about turning data into meaningful insights that drive business growth, enhance customer experiences, and uncover market trends.

 🔍 What I Do